 Are you looking for a small, light, well-built, affordable lens that has a wide aperture, performs well, and covers the 35mm focal length?
 The Sigma 35mm f/2 DG DN Contemporary Lens has your name on it.

 This compact lens features metal interior and exterior construction, creating a solid build quality and increasing the fun factor for use.
-The 35mm focal length ensures plenty of use opportunities, which increased the value of the lens.
+The 35mm focal length ensures plenty of use opportunities, which increases the value of the lens.
 This lens produces decent image sharpness wide-open and stopped down one stop, this lens's results are razor sharp.

 That is, razor-sharp when focused accurately.
 I experienced enough misfocusing with this lens that it bears mention.
 The color blur showing in defocused areas of the image are relatively strong at wide apertures.